Wellness & Preventative Care

 Non-Core: FeLV vaccine prevents an immunosuppressant virus from causing such fatal diseases as anemia or lymphoma, among others.
 Although non-core, Boston Veterinary recommends the vaccine for cats that have frequent exposure to other cats.
 Administered in a single dose every year.

 At BVC we believe that every pet should receive the highest quality care, whether furry, feathery or scaly.
-All exotic pets are seen by Dr. Jess at our Seaport location.
-Dr. Jess has extensive experience with avian and exotic medicine after studying in Africa and at the L.A.
-Zoo.
-She will ensure your pet receives what they need with one-hour appointments.
+Exotic pets can be seen at our Seaport clinic with Dr. Jess or our Wellesley clinic with Dr. Grace.

-There are a few pets we do not see including rabbits, fish or spiders and all pets must be legal to own in Massachusetts.
+There are a few pets we do not see including fish & spiders and all pets must be legal to own in Massachusetts.
+All rabbits will be seen by Dr. Grace in Wellesley.

 Dental diseases happen early and often to pets.
 We recommend brushing your furry friend’s teeth, using dental chews as treats, and adding Entero to their food.
 All of these things can help improve their quality of life and prevent future health issues.
 Boston Veterinary Clinic offers Boston’s best-value dental well-being program—and encourages routine dog and cat teeth cleanings every six months.
 When it comes to teeth, prevention is so much better (and more affordable) than cure.